data-skeptic/blog/README.md

 ## Work in progress

+- [ ] chalice with new features added
 - [ ] Add bio
 - [ ] Lambda API which adds related_content to Parquet
 - [ ] Tool for June